The Difference Between Cross-Stitch, Embroidery and Needlepoint

 2. Hand Embroidery

 Hand embroidery is an art which allows you to use needle and thread to create designs on fabric by hand.
 While machine embroidery creates even stitches, hand embroidery allows you to select multiple stitches, threads and fabrics.
 You can even use multiple stitches and different threads in the same piece.
 Each hand-embroidered project will be unique and will reflect the talent and unique style of the person who created it.
+Mastering all the different types of hand embroidery stitches can be challenging but not without a beautifully crafted reward!

 Because a machine is not involved, hand embroidery can be used with more delicate fabrics, including cotton flour sack towels.
 Generally, most fabric with a thread count of 28 or higher which is not too loosely woven or too stiff will work.
 Some great fabric choices for hand embroidery include: